Past, Present, and Future of Special Education

 - Individualized Education Plans or Programs: IEPs play a strategic role in children’s special education services.
-The IEP is actually a legally binding contract between the child, his or her parent and the teacher, school and other professional staff.
+The IEP is actually a legal contract between the child, his or her parent and the teacher, school and other professional staff.
 It covers such areas as the child’s specific disability, classification and placement, the special services he or she should receive, and academic and behavioral goals.
 The IEP also usually includes progress reports from teachers and therapists and indicates the percentage of time the child receives regular or general education services.

 - LRE and the inclusive classroom: Including, rather than segregating, students with special needs is the concept behind the inclusive classroom.
 This represents the least restrictive environment (LRE) for children with disabilities and has proven to be more conducive to academic success for the majority of those with special needs.
 Some children with severe disabilities often need special accommodations away from other students for their own and others’ safety.

 - Assistive technology: Autism consultant Susan Stokes defined assistive technology as “any item, piece of equipment, or product system … that is used to increase, maintain or improve functional capabilities of individuals with disabilities.”
 Using various forms of assistive technology was another feature of the IDEA to ensure students with disabilities or special needs have the best opportunity to overcome their barriers to learning.

 Despite all the advances and successes in special education and those students who derived benefits from it, special education budgets face constant scrutiny from government leaders.
 One budget cut proposed in 2012 could have adversely affected more than 6 million students with special needs and resulted in layoffs of more than 10,000 special education teachers and other support staff.